rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 MTA Summary
 ***********

-Like many fragment-based methods, *the MTA method* is not a well defined concept, as the definition of the method has changed over the years.
+Like many fragment-based methods, there is no "*the MTA method*" as the definition of the method has changed over the years without modifying the name.
 The following table summarizes the variants of MTA, which have appeared.
 Note that the names of the variants are our names, and were not present in the original manuscripts.

 .. |Frag3| replace:: :ref:`mta03 fragmentation`
 .. |Frag6| replace:: :ref:`mta06 fragmentation`
-.. |Hcap| replace:: :ref:`h capping`
+.. |Hcap| replace:: :ref:`mta capping`
 .. |Sc10| replace:: :ref:`SMF Screening 05`

 +--------+-----------+-----------+--------+-----------+